-Are you planning to sell your home in 2018?
+Are you planning to sell your home in the near future?
 Regardless of season or market conditions, remember that you only have one chance to make a good first impression.
 Make it memorable for all the right reasons.
 Before listing your home, commit to these five New Year’s Resolutions to help ensure the quickest sale for the highest price.

 Set your listing date well in advance to help you anticipate, plan and prepare to sell your home.
 The process of changing homes has a lot of moving parts and is a coordinated effort between you and your team of experts.
 Think real estate agent, lender, lawyer, home inspector, trades, movers… the list continues.
 This is especially the case if you’ll also be buying a new home at the same time, as many people do.
 Reach out to a selling agent early on in the process to discuss your options, get important advice and get the ball rolling.
 Click here to find an agent near you.